jantman/pydnstest/README.rst

   * ``have_reverse_dns``: True if you want to check for reverse DNS by default, False otherwise
   * ``domain``: the default domain (i.e. ".example.com") to append to any input which appears to be a hostname (i.e. not a FQDN or an IP address)
+  * ``ignore_ttl``: True if you want to ignore the 'ttl' attribute when comparing responses from prod and test servers

 Usage
 -----